menonvarun/taf/pages/locator_in_taf.md

 </pre>

-As you can see from the above code we are using the same Page Object Factory feature but with an exception that the locators(webelement selectors) are stored in a separate _properties_ file named _google.properties_.
+As you can see from the above code we are using the same Page Object Factory feature but with an exception that the locators (webelement selectors) are stored in a separate _properties_ file named _google.properties_.
-The said file is provided as argument to the _**initElements**_ of the _**CustomPageFactory**_ implmentation of TAF.
+The said file is provided as argument to the _**initElements**_ of the _**CustomPageFactory**_ implementation of TAF.

 <a name="pagebased"> </a>